Betye Saar: Letter campaign

 In the late 1990s, Saar was a recognizable and vocal critic of artist Kara Walker's work.
 Walker created artworks that some scholars said exhibited "the psychological dimension of stereotypes and the obscenity of the American racial unconscious".
-Walker's controversial works included Gone, An Historical Romance of a Civil War as it Occurred Between the Dusky Thighs of One Young Negress and Her Heart (1994), and The End of Uncle Tom and Grand Allegorical Tableau of Eva in Heaven (1995).
+Walker's controversial works included Gone, An Historical Romance of a Civil War as it Occurred Between the Dusky Thighs of One Young Negress and Her Heart (1994) and The End of Uncle Tom and Grand Allegorical Tableau of Eva in Heaven (1995).
 The shocking images, her supporters said, challenged racist and stereotypical images of African Americans by offering stark images of the degradation of African Americans.

 Other critics, such as Saar and Howardena Pindell, disagreed with Walker's approach and believed the artist was reinforcing racism and racist stereotypes of African American life.
-In an NPR Radio interview, Saar stated, "... the work of Kara Walker was sort of revolting and negative and a form of betrayal to the slaves, particularly women and children, and that it was basically for the amusement and the investment of the white art establishment".
-The difference in age between Saar and her contemporaries and Walker can explain the older critics’ reactions to Walker's work.
+In an National Public Radio (NPR) interview, Saar stated, "... the work of Kara Walker was sort of revolting and negative and a form of betrayal to the slaves, particularly women and children, and that it was basically for the amusement and the investment of the white art establishment".
+The difference in age between Saar and her contemporaries and Walker can explain the older critics' reactions to Walker's work.
 When Walker received the John D. and Catherine T. MacArthur Foundation Genius Award in 1997, Saar wrote letters to people in the art industry, protesting the award and asking, "Are African Americans being betrayed under the guise of art?"